Kneckter/PTC_Password_Changer/README.md

 A program  to bulk change Pokemon Trainer Club passwords and emails that was written with AutoIt for Windows.

+## Disclaimer

+PTC_Password_Changer is intended to be a **proof of concept**.
+This Website and Project is in no way affiliated with, authorized, maintained, sponsored or endorsed by ANYONE.
+This is an independent and unofficial project for educational use ONLY.
+Do not use for any other purpose than education, testing and research.

+#### Using this project for anything other than education, testing or research is not advised.

+This is not a public release, just a project with releases for code testers for education and research on any privacy issues for the end user.

 ## Features:

 * Change only passwords for multiple PTC accounts